yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

        all_results.append(r)

-The same trained operator is therefore reused for multiple system configurations without repeating the training stage.
+The same trained operator is therefore reused for multiple configurations.

 .. code-block:: text

    Trained Operator
           |
           +-- Case 1 --> OperatorResult
+          |
           +-- Case 2 --> OperatorResult
+          |
           +-- Case 3 --> OperatorResult

+No additional training is required for Cases 2 and 3.

 9. Multi-Case Numerical Comparison